lstpsche/webring_rails/README.md

 $ rails generate webring:install
 ```

-This will create an initializer file at `config/initializers/webring.rb` and mount the engine in your routes.
+This will mount the engine in your routes.

 ## Usage